Romantic Wedding in Connecticut

 “Into the Mystic”, Van Morrison

-Back to the music genre menu
+Back to the wedding music suggestions by genre

-Hints for making your wedding ceremony music the best it can be
+Hints for making your wedding ceremony music the best it can be:

 The most important tip: Trust your wedding professionals.

-All of us want your wedding to be as flawless as possible, that’s why your officiant is making suggestions.
 The person or people who will be providing your wedding music want everything to sound good, and to flow smoothly.
 Your music providers may have suggestions for songs that will fit nicely with your other choices.
 Be sure to tell your music professionals what songs are “Must play” and what are “Must not play”.

-You may want some specific songs to start playing somewhere other than the very beginning.
+You may want specific songs to start playing somewhere other than the very beginning.
 Work with your music professionals to be sure that they know exactly where to start.

 Your DJ or the person leading your musicians should be able to see the whole aisle.
 That is the only way your music can be started correctly and faded out properly.